iona-b/blog-posts/Recursion Revealed/README.md

 // 15
 ```

-*n* decreases by 1 each time until we hit our base case and the function returns our answer.
+So, *n* decreases by 1 each time until we hit our base case and the function returns our answer.

 ![Circles](./circles.jpg)